The 2026 Musician EPK Checklist: What Booking Agents Actually Want to See

 4. Technical Rider & Stage Plot

-This is the most overlooked part of an EPK.
+This is the most overlooked part of a band EPK.
 Including a simple PDF download of your stage plot shows you are a professional who won't cause a headache for the sound engineer on show day.

 5. Direct Contact Information